-Good trauma therapy helps clients build a toolbox of ways to handle triggers.
+Good trauma therapy helps clients build a toolbox of ways to handle triggers (and how to cope when our support systems may shift for short times).
 Learning how to foster relationships that provide emotional support, learning how to ask for help, learning how to ground ourselves, and learning how to set boundaries can all add up to less intense triggers and an increased capacity to “bounce back” after getting triggered.

 Download a Printable PDF of this Art: